If there’s one major American music festival that seems to attract more travelers than any other, it’s Bonnaroo.

 Bonnaroo makes a concerted effort to be green.
 You’ll find tons of recycling bins, not to mention exhibits that provide information and resources on how to live a more environmentally-friendly lifestyle.

-Guide to Bonnaroo: Additional info
+Guide to Bonnaroo: Additional Info

-Tickets for Bonnaroo usually run in the $250 range.
+Tickets for Bonnaroo uses to run in the $225 range, but these days they’re closer to $340.
 They can cost slightly less or more, depending on when you purchase them.

+For other info like directions, pics, and a map of the festival grounds, check out the Bonnaroo official site.
 If you’re attending, take lots of water and have fun!